Exposure Bias versus Self-Recovery: Are Distortions Really Incremental for Autoregressive Text Generation?: Related Works

-Several recent works attempt to carefully evaluate whether the non-MLE training methods (e.g. adversarial training) can give superior NLG performance than standard MLE training for RNN LM. \citet{shortgan18massimo} tunes a ``temperature'' parameter in the softmax output, and evaluate models over the whole quality-diversity spectrum. \citet{evalgan18stanislau} proposes to use ``Reverse Language Model score'' or ``Frechet InferSent Distance'' to evaluate the model's generation performance. \citet{evalgan18guy} proposes a method for approximating a distribution over tokens from a GAN, and then evaluate the model with standard LM metrics.
+In a relevant direction to answer the second question, several recent works attempt to evaluate whether the non-MLE training methods can really give superior NLG performance than standard MLE training for open-ended text generation. \citet{shortgan18massimo} tunes a ``temperature'' parameter in the softmax output, and evaluates models over the whole quality-diversity spectrum. \citet{evalgan18stanislau} proposes to use ``Reverse Language Model score'' or ``Frechet InferSent Distance'' to evaluate the model's generation performance. \citet{evalgan18guy} proposes a method for approximating a distribution over tokens from GANs, and then evaluates models with standard LM metrics.

-These works all arrive to a similar conclusion: Text GANs are not convincingly better, or even worse, than standard MLE training.
-So, to some extent, these works imply that exposure bias may be not a serious problem in MLE training.
+These works arrive at a similar conclusion: The generation performance of text GANs is not convincingly better, or even worse, than standard MLE training.
+These negative results motivate us to reassess the exposure bias problem, which serves as a major motivation of text GANs.
+In the next section, we begin by introducing notations and background.